Robinson runs for 216 yards, 2 TDs as Texas beats TCU 32-27

+FORT WORTH, Texas (AP) — Bijan Robinson ran six consecutive times to open the final game-cinching drive for Texas, including a first down on a hard third-down run after TCU had called its last timeout.
+He then added 13 more yards before Casey Thompson got to kneel down on the last three snaps.

-FORT WORTH, Texas (AP) — Bijan Robinson ran for a career-high 216 yards with two go-ahead touchdowns and Texas won 32-27 at TCU on Saturday in the Longhorns’ first Big 12 road game since accepting an invitation to join the Southeastern Conference.
+Robinson ran for a career-high 216 yards on 35 carries with two go-ahead touchdowns and those key late first downs in a 32-27 win Saturday, the first Big 12 road game for the Longhorns since accepting an invitation to join the Southeastern Conference.

+“I just knew I had to get that first down, for the whole team to keep going forward and end the game,” Robinson said.

+“No. 5 kind of epitomized our football team, the grit.
+He was exhausted,” coach Steve Sarkisian said.
+“Thirty-five carries later, the last one was the most important one to get one more first down to seal the win. … He’s earned our trust.”

-Casey Thompson improved to 3-0 as starting quarterback for the Longhorns, even without them finding the end zone at the same blistering pace as in his first two starts.
-He was 12-of-22 passing for 142 yards with a touchdown and an interception while under constant pressure and plagued by several drops.
+Thompson improved to 3-0 as the starting quarterback, even without the Longhorns finding the end zone at the same blistering pace as in his first two starts.
+He finished 12-of-22 passing for 142 yards with a touchdown and an interception.

-TCU (2-2, 0-1) had three turnovers, matching their total for the first three games, though the Longhorns converted those into only three field goals by Cameron Dicker.
+TCU (2-2, 0-1) lost its second consecutive home game and had three turnovers, matching its total for the first three games.
+The Longhorns converted those into only three field goals by Cameron Dicker.

+Robinson was stopped short on a fourth-and-goal from the 1 with 9 1/2 minutes left.
+The Horned Frogs then went 99 yards in 13 plays for Kendre Miller’s 2-yard TD with 4:23 left, but never got the ball back.

+“I was really proud of the guys stopping them on fourth down on the goal line.
+I think if you want to know if kids have heart, there you go,” TCU coach Gary Patterson said.
+“Outside of that, we’ve got to tackle and can’t turn the ball over.”

 The Longhorns (4-1, 2-0) have won their last three games since losing at former Southwest Conference rival Arkansas in Week 2.
 Texas will join the Razorbacks in the SEC no later than the 2025 season.